sambacha/siphon/README.md

 In addition to the test suite, the are a set of test tools that simply take input on `stdin` and and report back success or failure.
-The fuzz tests use these tools to attempt producing some input that cuases the tool to either crash or hang.
+The fuzz tests use these tools to attempt producing some input that causes the tool to either crash or hang.

 Additionally, the memory used for these tests is allocated using the allocator defined in lib/alloc.c.
 This allocator is very wasteful on memory, but protects against buffer over-reads and over-writes.
-If either occur, the process will crash and fuzz tester will log the input that cuased the error condition.
+If either occur, the process will crash and fuzz tester will log the input that caused the error condition.

 Fuzzing is a *very* slow process.
 A typical run for each fuzz test is at least 24 hours, but for critical changes each test is run for approximately 4 days.